 Museum of London Archaeology (MOLA)’s award-winning Coastal and InterTidal Zone Archaeological Network (CITiZAN) will widen access and inform best use of the Lloyd’s Register Foundation Heritage and Education Centre archive and resources through a robust programme incorporating citizen science, public outreach, higher education opportunities and professional development.

+As a community-based project, CITiZAN engages with new and diverse audiences by using citizen science to document at-risk archaeology in the UK, including ports like Liverpool, Southampton, Hull and London, with an international perspective.
 By integrating HEC collections, the project will add more detail to MOLA’s research, and materially extend its scope.
 This will enhance the appeal, interest and relevance of the research for wider audiences, to the mutual benefit of both HEC and CITiZAN.

-Hear from CITiZAN's Gustav Milne speaking about the project at the Lloyd's Register Foundation International Conference in 2019.
+Above: Hear from CITiZAN's Gustav Milne speaking about the project at the Lloyd's Register Foundation International Conference in 2019.

 The CITiZAN data was deposited with the Archaeology Data Service in September 2022.
 The records were created between July 2015 and July 2022 and showcase information on 3878 features created, edited, or updated during the project's lifetime, as well as 5761 images added to those features.